Toni Morrison’s Essay On Donald Trump Left Little Doubt As To Her Politics & Passion

 Morrison said that in a post-slavery and post-civil rights era, the superiority complex white people had developed over centuries about the color of their skin was disappearing, and it was causing a panic.

-“There are ‘people of color’ everywhere, threatening to erase this long-understood definition of America,” the Pulitzer Prizer winner wrote in 2016.
+“There are ‘people of color’ everywhere, threatening to erase this long-understood definition of America,” the Pulitzer Prize winner wrote in 2016.
 “And what then?
 Another black President?
 A predominantly black Senate?
 Three black Supreme Court Justices?
 The threat is frightening.”

 Morrison said that white people were “sacrificing themselves” in an attempt to restore the white identity to one of national superiority through means that she said compromised their human dignity and made them appear cowardly.
 The author followed this with references to acts of violence committed against people of color by white individuals, including the burning of black churches and shooting of black churchgoers.

 The Nobel laureate lashed out directly at the then president-elect, noting that the U.S. Department of Justice had previously sued Trump’s business for not renting apartments to black people.
-She drew attention to Trump’s previous questioning of former President Obama’s birth location, and what she said was his seeming approval of the beating of a Black Lives Matter protestor at one of his campaign rallies.
+She drew attention to Trump’s previous questioning of former President Obama’s birth location, and what she said was his seeming approval of the beating of a Black Lives Matter protester at one of his campaign rallies.

 Toni Morrison, author and Nobel laureate, dies aged 88 https://t.co/yEsFYZAXzl